mackeylab/bids_ppc_scripts/README.md

 - Backing up dicoms to the hard drive (plug in drive, put in IDs, and run the loop)
 - Removing extra TRs for sleeping participants
 - Fixing conflicting `StudyInstanceUID` (for re-registered participants)

+## Using the data
+Read the `README` at the top-level of the BIDS dataset!